openshift/enhancements/enhancements/local-storage/automatic-detection.md

 	NonRotational DeviceMechanicalProperty = "NonRotational" )

-type DeviceDiscoveryPolicyType string
+type DeviceType string

 const (
-	// The DeviceDiscoveryPolicies that will be supported by the LSO.
+	// The DeviceTypes that will be supported by the LSO.
 	// These Discovery policies will based on lsblk's type output
 	// Disk represents a device-type of disk
-	Disk DeviceDiscoveryPolicyType = "disk"
+	Disk DeviceType = "Disk"
 	// Part represents a device-type of partion
-	Part DeviceDiscoveryPolicyType = "part"
+	Partition DeviceType = "Part"
 )

+type DeviceTypeList struct {
+	// Devices is the list of devices that should be used for automatic detection.
+	// This would be one of the types supported by the local-storage operator.
+Currently,
+	// the supported types are: disk, part.
+If the list is empty the default value will be `[disk]`.
+	Devices []DeviceType `json:"devices"`
+}

 type DeviceInclusionSpec struct {
-	// DeviceTypes that should be used for automatic detection.
-This would be one of the types supported
+	// DeviceTypeList holds the list of devices that should be used for automatic detection.
-	// by the local-storage operator.
-Currently, the supported types are: disk, part
-	// If the list is empty the default value will be `[disk]`.
+	// If Nil the default detection will be of disks.
-	DeviceTypes []DeviceDiscoveryPolicyType `json:"deviceType"`
+	DeviceTypeList *DeviceTypeList `json:"deviceTypeList"`

 	// DeviceMechanicalProperty denotes whether Rotational or NonRotational disks should be used.
 	// by default, it selects both